yosukekoshoji/freemarket_sample_66c/README.md

 ### Association
 - belongs_to :item
 - has_many :users_notices
-- has_many :users, through: :users_groups
+- has_many :users, through: :users_notices

 ## commentsテーブル